wurstscript/wurstscript.github.io/_doc/manual/conventions.md

 #### Lambda formatting

 In lambda expressions, spaces should be used around the `begin` and `end` keywords, as well as around the arrow which separates the parameters from the body.
 If a call takes a single lambda, it should be passed outside of parentheses whenever possible.
+Prefer putting lambda parameters as the last argument, so it can be written without `begin` and `end`.

 ```wurst
 list.filter(t -> t > 10)